neilchvz/cairahq-platform/identity/okta/config-reference/session-policy.md

 | Privileged / admin | 8 hours | 30 minutes | Every login |
 | Service accounts | N/A | N/A | N/A |

 Group-based targeting requires Okta Identity Engine on a paid plan.
-This is a documented lab constraint — the architecture is correct, the enforcement granularity requires a paid tier.
+This is a documented lab constraint, the enforcement granularity requires a paid tier.

 ---